chutney-testing/chutney-legacy/CONTRIBUTING.md

   ```

-* Create a class which implements `com.chutneytesting.task.spi.Task` interface
+* Create a class which implements `com.chutneytesting.action.spi.Task` interface
 * Name your task in CamelCase.
 It will be converted in spinal-case such as `camel-case` for use in
 when writing scenarios and to tell the engine which task to pick for execution

-* Create a constructor with your task parameters annotated with `com.chutneytesting.task.spi.injectable.Input`
+* Create a constructor with your task parameters annotated with `com.chutneytesting.action.spi.injectable.Input`
-  * You can also use `com.chutneytesting.task.spi.injectable.Target` and `com.chutneytesting.task.spi.injectable.Logger`
+  * You can also use `com.chutneytesting.action.spi.injectable.Target` and `com.chutneytesting.action.spi.injectable.Logger`

 * Override the `execute()` method
   * This is where your task logic starts